We arrived at the Steigenberger Hotel in the heart of

 Dresden to attend a Mission President's seminar.
 As we turned into the square on the bus we caught our first glimpse of the city core and it left a powerful visual impression.
 Knowing that Dresden had suffered the most extensive aerial bombardment of any city in Germany, I was expecting an urban center like many others, replete with the architecture of our modern era.
 Not so!
 In every direction, massive churches, palaces, opera houses and castle complexes were laid out in an extensive inner city network, reflecting the best architectural works of past centuries.
 It became readily apparent that this location was going to provide ample opportunity to explore and study the rich heritage of this historic city.

 The first two images are part of the Dresden fortress referred to as the Zwinger.
-The inner portion is divided into the rectangular square of concentric castle.
+The inner portion is divided into the rectangular square of a concentric castle.
 This huge open area served a staging place for festival and community festivities.
 This first image is one of the wings of the complex.
 This wing, and three other wings, each house separate museums.
 We visited all three, the Gemäldegalerie Alte Meister art gallery contains classic works of art to rival anything in Europe.
 The other a porcelain museum and the third was devoted to armor.

 Upon leaving the fortress complex, we were presented with an impressive view of the Opera House.
 We did not enter this building, but it too represented another indicator of the wealth and power of the Saxon Kings.